CIS120 Linux Fundamentals by Scott Shaper

 Linux Expansion

-Think of Linux expansions like a magic wand that transforms your commands into something more powerful.
+Think of it like a magic wand that transforms your commands into something more powerful.
 Just like how a chef uses different tools to prepare ingredients, Linux gives you special characters and patterns that automatically expand into useful information.
 These expansions help you work faster and smarter with your files and commands.

 Quick Reference